 Board Operating Procedures are being developed to formalize processes as they relate to the operations of the Board.
 This Board Operating Procedure was approved at the July 18, 2019 Board of Trustees meeting.
-Issues to be Considered:

 This Board Operating Procedure is being amended to remove reference to the Strategic Planning Committee as per the proposed revision to the Bylaws of the Board of Trustees.
 A revision has also been proposed to replace the Chief of Staff with the Vice President of Government Relations when confirming completeness and accuracy of materials that will be distributed to the Board.
-Alternatives to Decision: